jaspector

 No public countywide general building permit requirement for ordinary building construction in unincorporated Palo Pinto County.
 Verified county permit triggers are narrower: floodplain development in regulated areas, OSSF permitting through the county authorized-agent program, and subdivision and related development approvals under the county subdivision regulations.

-Typical processing time is The floodplain application states the permit will expire if no work is commenced within six months of issuance.
+Building permit processing times in unincorporated Palo Pinto County, TX typically run The floodplain application states the permit will expire if no work is commenced within six months of issuance.
 No specific processing time estimate was published for other county programs..
+Timelines can vary based on project complexity and current department workload.